Circadiaware/wearadian/README.md

 The whole documentation is in the `docs` folder licensed under CC-BY-SA 4.0 and can be read here: https://circadiaware.github.io/wearadian/docs/Wearadian.html

-The full dataset can be found on FigShare, licensed under Creative Commons BY 4.0 (CC BY 4.0): https://figshare.com/projects/MyNon24/101804
+The full dataset of the completed first year of data collection using Wearadian version 1 design can be found on FigShare, licensed under Creative Commons BY 4.0 (CC BY 4.0): https://figshare.com/projects/MyNon24/101804

+A new version 2 of the Wearadian design, which better accommodates a natural, out of lab setting, is currently being developed and tested for a 2nd year of data collection.

 Alpha scripts to visualize and process the dataset can be found in the `Circalizer` project: https://github.com/Circadiaware/circalizer